Webinar Platforms That Integrate with Salesforce (2026 Buyer’s Guide)

 Strengths

-- Dynamic attendee console layouts for tailored engagement.
+- Dynamic attendee console layouts that shift focus as the story unfolds

 Drawbacks